 Please make sure to book as trials may not be available due to grading or special club events.
-Please cut all your nails, remove all the accessories and arrive 15 min before the class.
+Please cut all your nails, remove or cover all the accessories and arrive 15 min before the class.
 BYO water and towel.
-Mon and Wed classes are at Richmond and Sat at South Yarra.
+Please write your names on your bottles as many accidentally leave the bottles behind...

 1) What is the youngest age to start Karate?